A Colorful and Agriculturally Rich Photo Essay

 We will provide some background to each market, followed by a photo gallery of the market’s sights.
 First, let us give some definitions that will come in handy in this discussion.

 Medina is the old native quarter of a North African city, usually surrounded by towering walls.
-The Medina is entered on foot through one of the gates called Babs, which transports you to a different world.
+Enter the Medina on foot through one of the gates called Babs, which transports you to a different world.
 Encompassed by towering walls, the purpose of a medina was to keep out invading armies, which is why each of the four Imperial cities of Morocco has its own.
 It is easy to lose yourself in its story and beauty.
 You will find a maze of shadowy alleys, narrow streets, souks (marketplaces), historical mosques, and ancient buildings inside a medina.
-Cars are mostly excluded from medinas, with mules, donkeys, and hand-pulled carts typically used instead.
+Cars are mostly not in medinas, with mules, donkeys, and hand-pulled carts typically used instead.
 You will often hear the words “Belak!
 Belak!” as they try to pass in the narrow streets.

 Souk is another word for markets and is part of the soul of Morocco.
-They are colorful, chaotic, and incredibly exotic, and you will be filled with the aroma of spices and baking bread mixed with the pungent smells of centuries-old tanneries while donkeys and carts amble by.
+They are colorful, chaotic, and incredibly exotic, and the air is full of the aroma of spices and baking bread mixed with the pungent smells of centuries-old tanneries while donkeys and carts amble by.
 Visiting a souk will immerse you in daily Moroccan life that has seen little change over the centuries.
 All souks were divided and laid out according to the varied commodities being made and sold.
 The best way to approach the sensory overload is to dive in with an open heart and mind, remembering you are a guest in their world.

 Photography in Morocco

 In relation to photos, it is permissible to take photographs in the souk, but when taking pictures of people, you do need to seek permission.
-This can be done by showing them you have a camera and confirming a yes or no. Some have said no, and it is essential to respect that.
-When seeing a camera, many will put their hand up to communicate and stop even if it is not pointed at them.
+I did this by showing them I had a camera and confirming a yes or no. Some have said no, and it is essential to respect that.
+When seeing a camera, many will put their hand up to communicate and even yell stop if they a camera on you.
 Others have said, “Please, you can take photos.”

 There were time-weathered faces of the locals in the crowd that would have been so moving to photograph; their faces told a story in their own right.
-It was a hard life filled with family, faith, and community.
+It was a hard life but with blessings of family, faith, and community.
 But it was inappropriate to do so, and offering to pay for a picture felt disrespectful.
-Cultural sensitivity is crucial, and we must not cross the line, especially if our heart tells us not to; those faces are now etched in my memory instead.
+Cultural sensitivity is crucial, and we must not cross the line, especially if our heart tells us not to; those faces are now forever in my memory instead.

 Where is Morocco?